webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-distinct"></a>
 #### distinct

-When validating an array, the field values must not be duplicated:
+When validating arrays, field values must not be duplicated:

 ```php
 Validator::make($data, [